FabricAttachedMemory/Emulation/README2nd/Preconfigure.md

 ```

 The backing store file must exist before running the script as it is scanned
 for size.
-The file must be "big enough" to hold the expected FAM data from all
+The file must be "big enough" to hold the expected FAM data from
-nodes (VMs).
-The size must be between 1G and 256G and must be a power of 2.
+all nodes (VMs).
+The size must be between 1G and 256G and must be a power
+of 2.
 There can be a little trial and error to get it right for your usage,
 but changing it and re-running the script is trivial.
 The file is referenced
-by the $FAME_FAM variable.
-Assuming it's going to live in $FAME_DIR:
+by the **$FAME_FAM** variable.
+Assuming it's going to live in **$FAME_DIR**:

 ```
     $ export FAME_FAM=$FAME_DIR/FAM   # So the file is at $HOME/FAME/FAM